Green-Software-Foundation/if-docs/docs/users/how-to-use-the-explain-feature.md

 Manifest files can get complicated, especially when there are many plugin instances initialized.
 It can be challenging to keep track of the flow of parameters and their units through a pipeline.
 To help manifest authors and auditors verify the correct flow of information through a pipeline, we provide the `explainer` feature.

-`explainer` adds a block to the manifest that simply lists metadata for each plugin instance in the manifest.
+`explainer` adds a block to the manifest that simply lists the parameter metadata used be the plugin's instance in the manifest.
 The metadata contains:

 - **method:** the function name being executed by the plugin
 - **path**: the import path for the plugin